shexbeer/homebridge-nelloio/README.md

 --> your homebridge nello user is setup, you can login you own user into your nello app again --> enter the homebridge nello user credentials into your config.json

+## limitations

+* because there is no public api, we use a undocumented "private" api
+* password are stored plaintext on raspberry(!) to a normal user of nello
+* it just uses switch characterics for now (this needs to be changed to a fake lock device)
+* it just supports one location

 ## roapmap

 planned for version 0.2: